Alpha Omega (board game): Reception

+In Issue 24 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed the game.
+Barnard called it, " A very good game that I greatly enjoyed playing.
+There do seem to be some loose ends in the rules ...
+Play flows superbly well, and the plot sheets are a real pleasure to use."
+Vasey replied by stating that this was simply a game of aerial combat like Air Force.
+Vasey did note that "when one has several choices — speed, firepower, tracking and cloaking — then things become rather more skillful and you must be aware of the options before picking your tactics."
+Barnard concluded, "A game that can be heartily recommended to any fan of tactical space games, or any naval/air enthusiast wanting a change."
+Vasey concluded, "A workmanlike game but not one that fills me with a great excitement."

 In the August 1978 edition of Dragon, Dave Minch was not impressed by the game, calling it "little more than a naval game set on a starfield map.
 The rules for movement, facing and combat are more than a little reminiscent of [Battleline's previously published wargame] Submarine, a fine game but a poor parent for this one."
 He was not pleased with the artwork on the counters, saying, "On the whole, the counters are less successful than the fine counters in other Battleline games.
 Part of this is because the ship counters are photographic reproductions of Valiant miniatures, muddily done."
 Minch also thought the game "lacked believability, an important quantity in a science fiction game.
 The weapons, from the Argonne Accumulator to the Dacer Shield, are just names.
 They are not only unexplained and unjustified, they are difficult to accept."
 Minch did find some good touches to the game, "but not enough to save it."
 Minch concluded, "To anyone with a background in SF gaming, Alpha Omega is a second choice; at best.
 For gamers just making the jump from conventional wargames, it's not bad; it just isn't very good."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman was disappointed by the game, saying, "the game wasn't adequately developed."
 He found that in all scenarios, "the side with the larger ships is favored."
 Freeman also found issues and loopholes with the energy allocation system, noting "all ships suffer from a poverty of energy: they can't utilize half their options."
 Freeman gave this game an Overall Evaluation of "Good", concluding, "If you can find or construct a scenario with relatively equivalent forces, it will provide an entertaining challenge."